 Pay and Benefits.
-Pay and benefits increase by \$9.5 million in 2021, or 4.1 percent, for a budget of \$240.8 million.
+Pay and benefits increase by \$9.6 million in 2021, or 4.1 percent, for a budget of \$240.9 million.
 A substantial amount of the growth in pay and benefits - nearly \$2.3 million - is the result of OPM increasing the mandatory employer contribution for the Federal Employee Retirement System (FERS).
 Required FERS payments to OPM increase from 16 percent of covered employees' salaries to 17.3 percent, a change of 130 basis points.
 Nearly all NCUA employees are covered by FERS, which includes a defined pension benefit funded by both employee and employer contributions.
 Because almost every federal agency is required to participate in FERS, the employer share of contributions increases throughout the government in 2021.

-The remaining increase in pay and benefits accounts for the merit and locality pay adjustments required by the NCUA's current collective bargaining agreement, the six new positions proposed for 2021, anticipated staff promotions, position changes, and increased costs for other mandatory employer contributions such as health insurance.
+The remaining increase in pay and benefits accounts for the merit and locality pay adjustments required by the NCUA's current collective bargaining agreement, the five new positions proposed for 2021, anticipated staff promotions, position changes, and increased costs for other mandatory employer contributions such as health insurance.

 Travel.
-The travel budget decreases by \$15.1 million in 2021, or 55.2 percent, for a budget of \$12.3 million.
-Included in this total and as previously mentioned, the NCUA reduced the 2021 travel budget by approximately \$13.3 million because: first, the agency expects travel in the first quarter of the year will remain at minimal levels due to the COVID-19 pandemic, second, when travel resumes it will be at a lower level than in previous years due to lessons learned about remote work during the pandemic, and third, because the agency plans to use surplus 2020 travel funds to pay for a portion of 2021 travel costs.
+The travel budget decreases by \$13.9 million in 2021, or 50.7 percent, for a budget of \$13.5 million.
+Included in this total and as discussed above, the NCUA reduced the 2021 travel budget by approximately \$12 million because the agency expects travel in the first quarter of the year will remain at minimal levels due to the COVID-19 pandemic, and because the agency plans to use surplus 2020 travel funds to pay for a portion of 2021 travel costs.
 In addition, the cost of training the examiner workforce to use the new MERIT system was already funded in 2020; most training was rescheduled for 2021 but do not require additional resources to carry out.